LukasK13/ESBO-ETC/docs/source/configuration/optical_components.rst

     <optical_component type="Mirror" reflectance="PathToReflectance" emissivity="PathToEmissivity" temp="70" temp_unit="K" obstruction="0.2" obstructor_temp="70" obstructor_temp_unit="K" obstructor_emissivity="0.9"/>

 Attributes:
-    * | **reflectance:** str
+    * | **reflectance:** [str, float]
-      | The path to the file containing the spectral reflectance coefficients.
+      | Either a floating point value for the reflectance or a path to the file containing the spectral reflectance coefficients.
 For details on the required file structure see also :ref:`reading_csv`.
     * | **emissivity:** str, *optional*
       | The path to the file containing the spectral emissivity coefficients.
 For details on the required file structure see also :ref:`reading_csv`.
+If not given, 1 - reflectance is used.
     * | **temp:** float, *optional*
       | The temperature of the mirror for the thermal emission.
     * | **temp_unit:** str, *optional*